Now Hear This!

 The headphone outputs remain active when the Monitor Mute button is engaged.

-The HP4 can sit on a tabletop or can be screw-mounted to a standard rack tray (not included), where it requires just 1/3 rackspace.
-And if your needs grow, you can use the line outputs to feed the inputs of a second HP4 or an HP60.
+If your needs grow, you can use the line outputs to feed the inputs of a second HP4 or an HP60.
 Chain as many headphone systems as you need.

 Expanding your headphone-distribution system is easy.
 Just connect the Monitor/Thru outputs of the first HP4 to the inputs on a second HP4, and you have an eight-headphone system.
 If you need 12 headphone outs, simply chain a third HP4 using the same method.
 You also can connect it to a PreSonus HP60, which provides six headphone outputs and has a few additional features.